History of Miami Dolphins in Timeline

 Miami Dolphins

-The Miami Dolphins are a professional American football team competing in the NFL as part of the AFC East division.
-Based in Miami Gardens, Florida, they play their home games at Hard Rock Stadium.
-Owned by Stephen M. Ross, the Dolphins hold the distinction of being the oldest professional sports team in Florida and one of the first professional football teams in the southeast United States.
-Notably, they are the only AFC East team not to have originated as a charter member of the American Football League (AFL).
+The Miami Dolphins are a professional American football team based in the Miami metropolitan area, competing in the NFL as part of the AFC East.
+They play their home games at Hard Rock Stadium and are owned by Stephen M. Ross.
+The Dolphins hold the distinction of being the oldest professional sports team in Florida.
+Notably, they were not a charter member of the AFL, differentiating them from other AFC East teams.
+Along with the Atlanta Falcons, the Dolphins were pioneers of professional football in the southeastern United States.

-In 1946, the Miami Seahawks played in the All-America Football Conference (AAFC) before becoming the Baltimore Colts.
+In 1946, the Miami Seahawks played in the All-America Football Conference before becoming the Baltimore Colts.

-In 1965, lawyer Joseph Robbie and actor Danny Thomas were awarded an expansion franchise in the American Football League (AFL) for $7.5 million, marking the creation of the Miami Dolphins.
+In 1965, Joseph Robbie and Danny Thomas were awarded an expansion franchise for the Miami Dolphins in the American Football League (AFL) for $7.5 million.

 1966: Dolphins Training Camp